OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

 - A photo resistor, to measure the ambient light
 - A relay driving a power outlet, to turn a desk lamp on or off.

 > The photo resistor is an analog device (not digital).
-We will need an Analog to Digital Converter (ADC) to read it fro the Raspberry Pi (that does not have analog pin, as an Arduino would).
+We will need an Analog to Digital Converter (ADC) to read it from the Raspberry Pi (that does not have analog pins, as an Arduino would).
 > We will use an [`MCP3008`](https://www.adafruit.com/product/856) ($3.75).

-Those two devices are connected to a Raspberry Pi that can read data from the sensor, and drive the lamp.
+Those two devices are connected to a Raspberry Pi that can read data from the sensor, and drive the lamp through the relay.

-Now, we want to expose those features to a network and build some logic around them, in order to start the pump when the soil humidity drops below a given threshold.
+Now, we want to expose those features to a network and build some logic around them, in order to turn the light on or off when needed.

-REST clients can be programs, or Web pages.
+REST clients can be programs, or web pages.

 ## Wiring